Twice2: Promotion

 On March 8, 2019, Twice performed a medley of "Yes or Yes (Japanese ver.)", "Likey (Japanese ver.)" and "What Is Love?
 (Japanese ver.)" on Music Station.

 Commercial performance

 The album debuted at number 1 on the daily ranking of Oricon Albums Chart with 95,825 units sold, breaking Twice's record of the highest first day album sales for K-pop girl groups in Japan.
 It was also reported that shipments of the album exceeded 250,000 copies. #Twice2 then topped the weekly Oricon Albums Chart with 200,846 units sold.
 It is the first album by a foreign female artist to sell more than 200,000 albums in the first week since Kara's Super Girl in 2011.
 On Oricon Digital Album Chart, it debuted at number 2 with 5,192 download count.
-It also topped the Billboard Japan Hot Albums recorded 211,406 copies sold.
+It also topped the Billboard Japan Hot Albums chart, recording 211,406 copies sold.